Team

 Jacob Herman (PhD student): I earned my Bachelors degree in Entomology from the University of Illinois at Urbana-Champaign where I worked with Dr. Gene Robinson on various components of honey bee neuroethology and evolution.
 After this, I attained my Master’s degree from the University of Texas at Austin in Ecology, Evolution and Behavior under the supervision of Dr. Ulrich Mueller.
 My thesis focused on studying the ecology and population dynamics of Apis florea, the Dwarf Asian Honey Bee, and involved the collection of natural colonies spanning all of India.
 I have joined the Rueppell lab in hope of continuing my work on Asian Honey Bees, and better understanding the ecology and genetic architecture driving complex adaptations to stress and life history across Apis.
 I have transitioned from UNCG to the UofA.

-Demi Meier (Research Assistant): After completing my bachelor’s in animal health science at the University of Alberta (2022), I now have the exciting opportunity to join the Rueppell team and assist Dr. Bahreini’s research on Varroa mites.
+Demi Meier (Research technician): After completing my bachelor’s in animal health science at the University of Alberta (2022), I now have the exciting opportunity to join the Rueppell team and assist Dr. Bahreini’s research on Varroa mites.
 Throughout my academic career I spent my spare time volunteering at the local zoo and animal rehabilitation center, and I assisted my dog’s vet.
 Before joining this team, I was part of an environmental engineering lab where the focus was water and the impact we have on the resource.
 Just like my pervious experiences, the honeybee research is adding to my passion for animals and nature.

-Olav Rueppell (Group Leader, Mentor, and PI): For a summary of my interests and contributions, please see my CV.
+Olav Rueppell (Group leader, mentor, and PI): For a summary of my interests and contributions, please see my CV.

 Office: CW-468A Bio Science Building